DenoiseRep: Denoising Model for Representation Learning: Introduction

 Our contributions can be summarized as follows:

-(1) We propose a novel Denoising Model for Representation Learning of Person Re-Identification (\textit{DenoiseReID}), which innovatively integrates the denoising process, originating from generative tasks, into the discriminative tasks.
+(1) We propose a novel Denoising Model for Representation Learning (\textit{DenoiseRep}), which innovatively integrates the denoising process, originating from generative tasks, into the discriminative tasks.
 It treats $N$ cascaded embedding layers of a backbone as $T$ times recursively proceeded denoising layers.
 This idea enables joint feature extraction and denoising is a backbone, thus making features more discriminative.

-(2) We propose a novel Feature Extraction and Feature Denoising Fusion Algorithm (FEFDFA), which fuses the parameters of the denoising layers into the parameters of the corresponding embedding layers and \textit{theoretically} demonstrates their equivalence.
+(2) The proposed \textit{DenoiseRep} fuses the parameters of the denoising layers into the parameters of the corresponding embedding layers and \textit{theoretically} demonstrates their equivalence.
 This contributes to a computation-efficient algorithm, which takes no extra latency.

-(3) Extensive experiments on 4 ReID datasets verified that our proposed \textit{DenoiseReID} can effectively improve feature performance in a label-free manner and performs better in the case of label-argumented supervised training or introduction of additional training data.
-We also extend our proposed method to large-scale (ImageNet) and fine-grained (\textit{e.g.} CUB200, Oxford-Pet, \textit{etc.}) image classifications, showing its effectiveness.
+(3) Extensive experiments on 4 ReID datasets verified that our proposed \textit{DenoiseRep} can effectively improve feature performance in a label-free manner and performs better in the case of label-argumented supervised training or introduction of additional training data.
+We also extend \textit{DenoiseRep} to large-scale (ImageNet), fine-grained (CUB200, Oxford-Pet, Flowers) image classifications, object detection (COCO) and image segmentation (ADE20K), showing its scalability.